Yulia Sirko

 Acting as the State Secretary Sirko established the deregulation office that reviewed over 10 thousand business-critical regulatory acts and removed over 100 legislative and regulatory barriers for business.
-During Yulia Sirko’s tenure the BRDO was able to attract a large pool of young professional talent, many of whom continued to grow in their political careers including one prime minister of Ukraine, 5 ministers and 10 vice ministers of Ukrainian governments during 2019-2024.
+During Yulia Sirko's tenure the BRDO was able to attract a large pool of young professional talent, many of whom continued to grow in their political careers including one prime minister of Ukraine, 5 ministers and 10 vice ministers of Ukrainian governments during 2019–2024.

 Sirko is the author or co-author of over 220 draft bills in the economic and national security sectors, over 50 of which were successfully passed by Parliamentary Committees, voted by the Parliament and become part of the current legislation.

-Prior to serving in the Verkhovna Rada, Yulia was a Vice-President of the Kyiv School of Economics responsible for the business education and a Board member in several NGOs and SOE e.g. Transparency International Ukraine, Centre for Economic Strategy/Ukraine and Ukrainian Sea Port Authority.
+Prior to serving in the Verkhovna Rada, Yulia was a vice-president of the Kyiv School of Economics responsible for the business education and a board member in several NGOs and SOE e.g. Transparency International Ukraine, Centre for Economic Strategy/Ukraine and Ukrainian Sea Port Authority.

-Before 2013-2014 Yulia Sirko was the successful CEO of a leading property development and management company with over USD 100 mln of investments under management developing 200,000 sqm of commercial real estate space in Ukraine.
+Before 2013–2014, Yulia Sirko was the CEO of a leading property development and management company with over US$100 million of investments under management developing 200,000 sqm of commercial real estate space in Ukraine.

-Yulia has hands-on experience in managing large-scale companies and institutions in the private and public sectors; extensive experience in resolving complex matters and implementing structural changes in a turbulent political environment.
-Yulia developed strong alliances with civil society organizations, key business associations, government representatives and members of parliament.
-Yulia Sirko has an established track record as an experienced, skilled and effective communicator and negotiator.

 Biography

 Born in Kyiv / Ukraine Yulia Sirko grew up with her father Leonid (leading engineer of acoustic deep water submarine systems development) and with her mother Nila (a mechanical engineer at military research center) and her older sister Svitlana - early education specialist who dedicated her life to teaching.
 The family was a member and active supporter of Narodnyi Rukh from the early days of Ukrainian independence and avid promoter of the Ukrainian culture and heritage.

 Yulia Sirko graduated from high school in Kyiv with distinction and was accepted into a leading university with a four-hundred-year history Kyiv Mohyla Academy to study Economics and Political Science graduating in 1997.
 Continuing her education Yulia Sirko in 1999 completed a Swiss – Ukrainian MBA program with International Management Institute and in 2006 IREM Property Development & Management Program.

-Yulia Sirko’s decades of experience in the private sector has allowed her to be a driver of pro-business reforms in government and to focus on fighting corruption at all levels of the Ukrainian society.

-Yulia Sirko and her husband Andriy Sirko are raising six children, and the family is participating in many initiatives in Ukrainian civil society.